 A detailed discussion of the final result of smokeless propellant, as embodied in the M-1917 US Rifle.
 This continues with the effect on World War One, and the failures of leaders to adapt to change.
 This includes the methods of zeroing a rifle and the changes which this meant to warfare.

 And nothing has changed.
 Because a .308 inch diameter bullet, with a ballistic coefficient of .461, a weight of 150 grains (avoirdupois) at a launch velocity of 2700 feet per second, is exactly what the US military is trying to put in the hands of soldiers in Iraq and Afghanistan today.

 Water-Cooled Machine Gun

-A discussion of the invention of machine guns, culminating in the water cooled machine of the World War One era.
+A discussion of the invention of machine guns, culminating in the water-cooled machine gun of the World War One era.
 Emphasis is placed on the academic model and concludes with practical demonstration using the M-1917 Browning Water Cooled Machine Gun.

 Mobile Machine Gun: MG-34 and BAR

 A discussion of two trends in weapons design and development, which placed automatic fires into the infantry squad and platoon.
 The range firing demonstration had a German MG-34 and a US Browning Automatic rifle (4 Sailors case).
 The differences between the two weapons is obvious.
 But LTC Alphin, as an expert in utilization of firearms, carried the discussion into the different organization and different tactical doctrine which the two armies used at the squad and platoon level.
 This included organization charts for the German and the US infantry squad.
 This emphasized the changes in organization and tactical doctrine which an intelligent leader uses in order to get the maximum benefit from the weapons available to him.

 The Greatest Battle Implement